B-Rad80/code-components/README.md

 <><><><><><><><><><><>CONFIGURE HUBZONE DESIGNATION DATABASE<><><><><><><><><><><>

-This steps create postgres databases that hold the designations for every county and tract.
+These steps create postgres databases that hold the designations for every county and tract.

 Within PSQL: